Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under Anonymous Aggregate Feedback: Results

 Several indicators focused on trust, perceptions and acceptability were elicited from participants to gain a deeper understanding of their motivations within the games.
 The results indicate positive group perceptions across both treatments (Figure \ref{fig:PQhum} \& Figure \ref{fig:PQAI}).
 Participants in both treatments agreed that their teammates were fair, trustworthy and cooperative, while responses were more mixed regarding normative pressures.
 Mean responses for trust, fairness, cohesion, and normative pressure items did not differ significantly across treatments (all p \textgreater .10), except for the statement “I aligned my behaviour with what I thought the rest of the group expected of me”.
 Here we find a marginally lower response in the AI condition ($β = –2.17, p = .031$).
 This suggests that participants interacting with an AI-labelled teammate felt slightly less alignment pressure, while general perceptions of fairness and trust remained comparable across treatments.
-The participants in the AI treatment found AI to be trustworthy, fair, and part of the team, although its role was seen a bit more as that of a tool than a teammate.
+The participants in the AI treatment found AI to be trustworthy, fair, and part of the team, although its role was seen more as a tool than as a teammate.
 Interestingly, most participants thought that AI contributed positively to the group's success and wouldn't blame AI for failures.

 To test whether any of these attitudes and perceptions influenced cooperative behaviour in the PGG, we estimated two regression models.
 For the general statements asked of both treatments, we found that trust was the only significant predictor of higher contributions ($β = 3.71, p = .046$).
-Among the AI treatment variables, we found that cooperation increased with trust (β = 7.33, p = .006) and with normative pressure ($β = 4.86, p = .008$).
+Among the AI treatment variables, we found that cooperation increased with trust ($β = 7.33, p = .006$) and normative pressure ($β = 4.86, p = .008$).
 Yet we found that overall AI acceptance would be associated with lower contribution levels ($β = –5.76, p = .001$).
 Together, these findings suggest that participants who trusted their group and perceived stronger normative expectations contributed more.
-In contrast, in the AI group we found that algorithm aversion can have an adverse effect on contributions.
+In contrast, in the AI group, we found that algorithm aversion can adversely affect contributions.